ASMR World Tour: Commercial performance

 On January 1, 2022, it was announced that 130,000 tickets for the twelve dates at the Taipei Arena in April 2022 sold out in nine minutes, with 320,000 people reportedly applying for tickets.
 It set a record for the most number of consecutive performances by a female singer in Taiwan, and grossed an estimate total of NT$429 million (US$14 million) in revenue.
 The ten concerts held in Kaohsiung in April 2023 likewise sold out all 110,000 tickets in twelve minutes.
 The Kaohsiung concerts grossed around NT$336 million.

 The tour set a record for the largest number of concerts held within a period of one year in Taiwan, with 22 concerts, as well as the largest number of attendees and box office revenue garnered within one year.
 The five shows at the Taipei Dome in December 2024 attracted a total of 200,000 people and generated NT$2.29 billion ($69 million) in tourism revenue.

-Set list

-This set list was taken from the concerts in the United States.
-It does not represent all shows throughout the tour.